MorteNoir1/virtualbox_e1000_0day/README.md

 ## Why
 I like VirtualBox and it has nothing to do with why I publish a 0day vulnerability.
-The purpose is my disagreement with contemporary state of infosec, especially of security research and bug bounty:
+The reason is my disagreement with contemporary state of infosec, especially of security research and bug bounty:

 1) Wait half a year until a vulnerability is patched is considered fine.
 2) In the bug bounty field these are considered fine: